 For our second objective, in order to prevent the tests from interfering with the development data, we used a Docker container that hosted two separate databases, one for development and one for testing purposes.
 We favoured hosting the databases in a container rather than having the whole team host their own database instance on their respective machines to avoid common ‘it works on my machine’ problems.

-The third point was achieved by protecting the main branch with the aid of Github actions.
+branch with the aid of Github actions.
 We created a Github actions workflow that fired up the Docker container and our app and ran our tests.
 The workflow started every time a Pull Request was issued or updated.
 To successfully merge the PR, the tests in the workflow must all pass and the PR had to be reviewed and approved by at least one other contributor.
-Only when these 2 conditions were met, the PR could be merged into the main branch.
+Only when these 2 conditions were met, the PR could be merged into the main

 The final piece of the puzzle was automating the deployment pipeline.
 This was easily achieved by using Render to deploy both the backend and the frontend.
-Render had the main advantage of automatically deploying when an update was detected on the specified branch (in our case main).
+Render had the main advantage of automatically deploying when an update was detected on the specified branch (in our case main

 By implementing all the above steps, we built a completely automated pipeline that took our code from development to production while ensuring the integrity of our codebase.